Monogamy relations for relativistically causal correlations: Results

 Intuitively, \eqref{eq:mono} captures that if $X$ and $Y$ hold a lot of information about correlations of the pairs $B,C$ and $A,C$ respectively, then this restricts the possible dependency of $C$ on $AB$ (which is highest if $H(C|AB)=0$).
 Intuitively, this has to be the case, since otherwise there would be information about $X$ and $Y$ also contained in $C$, which is not allowed in this setup.

-While the triangular arrangement of Figure~\ref{fig:structure} exhibits an appealing symmetry, an immediate question is whether this type of relation also arises in a smaller setting.
-Considering just one of the variables $X$, $Y$, $Z$ cannot lead to similar problems, however, dropping only one of them can lead to similar effects.
-We treat such an example in detail in Appendix~\ref{app:vertex_enumeration_compass}, where we classify all correlations.
+While the triangular arrangement of Figure~\ref{fig:structure} exhibits an appealing symmetry, an immediate question is whether this type of relation also arises in a smaller {setup}.
+Considering just one of the variables $X$, $Y$, $Z$ cannot lead to similar {relations}, however, dropping only one of them can lead to similar effects.
+We treat such an example in detail in { Supplementary Note 2}, where we classify all correlations.
 There, we furthermore provide examples of correlations, where both $X$ and $Y$ have an effect on the correlations of $A$, $B$, $C$ (but in a weaker form due to the monogamy relations).
 We further identify cases where $X$ and $Y$ only jointly affect the correlations of $A$, $B$, $C$.